 Roofs are one of the most important parts of the home and need to be in top condition to battle the elements daily.
-Understanding roofing terminology is one of the best ways to prepare for any roof work you want doing.
+Understanding Roofing Terminology is one of the best ways to prepare for any roof work you want to do.
 Whether you’re taking on a DIY project or contracting a roofer; knowing the difference between eaves and fascia, or decking and flashing is the key to success.
-Here are a few terms that you might need to know for your next roofing project.
+Here are a few roof terminology UK terms that you might need to know for your next roofing project.

 Roofing Terminology: Decking